hubmapconsortium/documentation/docs/Publications/index.md

 #### Option 2: Globus Connect Personal
 Use for larger-scale uploads (multi-gigabyte)

 &nbsp;&nbsp; a.
-For _Globus Connect Personal_, first make sure that the local directory you want to upload is marked as "Shareable" in _Preferences_.
+For _Globus Connect Personal_, first make sure that the local directory you want to upload is marked as "Shareable" in _Preferences_. <br />
 <img src="Publications-Step3-1.png" alt="File Accessability dialog" width="600"> <br />

 &nbsp;&nbsp; b.
 Then select "Web: Transfer Files" from the _Globus_ menu. <br />